Monday, April 30, 2007

 Tornado watch

 The light morning rain turned into a tornado.
 A strange feeling to be out driving in a two-ton Lincoln Towncar and listen to the radio as the tornado-warnings closed in on me.
 Luckily, the most severe thunderstorms took a somewhat more western track.
-And now, just before sunset, the sky cleared up as Nilla and I went for a Mexican styled burger with jalapeño and guacamole.
+And now, just before sunset, the sky cleared up as Nilla and I went for a Mexican-style burger with jalapeño and guacamole.

 Tuesday, April 24, 2007